MicheleBarucca97/StreamDataAnalytics/README.md

 ```
 Keep in mind
 ---------
-It's customary to shut down
+It's customary to shut down the docker-containers after you have used those.
+To do this type the two command

 ```
 docker ps -q -a | xargs docker stop

+docker ps -q -a | xargs docker rm

 ```